nbgarnier/nn_stats/README.md

 # nn_stats: nearest-neighbors statistics
-an efficient C/C++ library integrated with Python to estimate local averages (and their corresponding variance) usingnearest neighbors estimates.
+an efficient C/C++ library integrated with Python to estimate local averages (and their corresponding variance) using nearest neighbors estimates.
 This library relies on the [ANN library](http://www.cs.umd.edu/~mount/ANN/) by David Mount and Sunil Arya.

 # compilation and installation